1. - Introduction

 What to look for when Buying or Building

-There are three general categories for consideration with respect to "Good" trailer design:
+There are three general categories for consideration in "Good" trailer design:

 Strength, Stability, and

-Versatility (or function).
-This article discusses each of these on the following pages
+Versatility.
+This article discusses each of these topics on the following pages

 as they relate to trailers in general, and to utility trailers in specific.